 Sale Time: 10:00 a.m.

-The actual sale is held in the lobby of the County Courthouse.
-All owners and lien holders are notified and the sale is held in accordance with Florida Statutes.
+The sale is held in the lobby of the County Courthouse.
+All owners and lienholders are notified of the sale.

-A property owner may redeem his property by paying all back taxes and costs up until the Clerk of the Court signs the Tax Deed.
-The sale is final when the Clerk signs the Tax Deed.
+A property owner may redeem the property by paying all back taxes and costs up until the time of sale and full payment of the sale bid amount has been made.

-J. K. "Jess" Irby, Clerk of the Circuit Court
+J. K. "Jess" Irby, Esq., Clerk of the Circuit Court